Do you want to limit how many tweets show in your website’s Twitter widget?

 The easiest way to reduce the number of tweets in your WordPress Twitter widget is to use a WordPress plugin.
-Plugins extend your WordPress website’s functionality and remove the need for you to mess around with code, making it easier for you to create the type of Twitter layout you want.

 More importantly, Smash Balloon has an excellent customer support team to hold your hand through the process.
 No question is too small.
 So creating a Twitter feed with a limited number of tweets will take no time at all.

 Then follow the instructions below to install the plugin and limit the number of tweets in your Twitter widget.

 The first step is to go and get the Twitter Feed Pro plugin from here.

 Once you do that, just install and activate the plugin on your website.
 You can follow this guide to learn how to install a WordPress plugin if you need a little help.